Washington Mutual: Seizure by OTS and FDIC

-This led the Federal Reserve and the Treasury Department to step up pressure for WaMu to find a buyer, as a takeover by the Federal Deposit Insurance Corporation (FDIC) could have been a severe drain on the FDIC insurance fund, which had already been hard hit by the failure of IndyMac that year.
-The FDIC ultimately held a secret auction of WaMu Bank, which was won by JPMorgan Chase.
-On the morning of Thursday, September 25 (which happened to be the 119th anniversary of WaMu's establishment), regulators informed officials at JPMorgan Chase that they were the winners.
+This led the Federal Reserve and the Treasury Department to step up pressure for WaMu to find a buyer, as a takeover by the Federal Deposit Insurance Corporation (FDIC) could have been a severe drain on the FDIC insurance fund.
+The FDIC had already had to use a large chunk of its insurance fund after the failure of IndyMac that year.
+The FDIC ultimately held a secret auction of WaMu Bank.
+On the morning of Thursday, September 25 (which happened to be the 119th anniversary of WaMu's establishment), regulators informed officials at JPMorgan Chase that they had won the auction.

 On Thursday night (shortly after the close of business on the West Coast), the Office of Thrift Supervision seized WaMu Bank and placed it into the receivership of the FDIC.
 In a statement, the OTS said that the massive run meant that WaMu was no longer sound.
 The FDIC then sold most of WaMu Bank's assets, including the branch network, to JPMorgan Chase for $1.9 billion.
 JPMorgan Chase agreed to assume the bank's secured debts and liabilities to depositors.
 The transaction did not require any FDIC insurance funds.
 Normally, bank seizures take place after the close of business on Fridays.
 However, due to the bank's deteriorating condition and leaks that a seizure was imminent, regulators felt compelled to act a day early.

 Because JPMorgan Chase bought WaMu's assets for a low price, WaMu's stockholders were nearly wiped out.
 Its stock price dropped to $0.16 a share, well below its high of a year earlier.
 In its Chapter 11 filing, WaMu listed assets of $33 billion and debt of $8 billion. (ref.
 Appendix A).
 The filing also indicates that enough funds are available for distribution to unsecured creditors.

 Within days of the seizure, a hedge fund adviser and investment strategist, Mike Stathis of AVA Investment Analytics, issued a formal complaint to the Securities and Exchange Commission, demonstrating evidence of insider trading.
 The complaint also alleged that WaMu was not insolvent, and several Wall Street firms and hedge funds had conspired to short the stock.
 He also stated that he spoke with a reporter from the Associated Press who told him that he was contacted by a WaMu executive hours before the seizure, telling the reporter that it would happen for "political reasons."
 In later criticisms, Stathis discussed that neither the FDIC nor OTS ever disclosed any evidence of WaMu's insolvency.
 Stathis stated that within a few weeks of submitting his complaint, he was visited by federal agents who held him in an interrogation room for questioning.
 As a result of this, Stathis stated that he felt bullied and did not release the SEC complaint into the public domain until a year later.